minr-dev/md-translation-gpt/README.md

   -f, --force              overwrite existing files (default: false) -d, --delete             Deletes files that exist only in the output directory and not in the input directory (default: false)
-  -a, --accuracy <number>  set translation accuracy threshold (default: 0.97) -h, --help               display help for command
+  -a, --accuracy <number>  set translation accuracy threshold (default: 0.97) --no-quote               Remove the original text from the translation -h, --help               display help for command
 ```